SharePoint/sp-dev-docs/docs/schema/choice-element-list.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The following example defines a <span class="keyword">Choice
+The following example defines a **Choice
 </span>field with three choices.

 <span codelanguage="xmlLang"></span>